renn0xtek9/Arithmos/doc/visual-programming/source/widgets/visualize/scatterplot.md

 Intelligent Data Visualization
 ------------------------------

 If a dataset has many attributes, it is impossible to manually scan through all the pairs to find interesting or useful scatter plots.
-Orange implements intelligent data visualization with the **Find Informative Projections** option in the widget.
+Arithmos implements intelligent data visualization with the **Find Informative Projections** option in the widget.

 If a categorical variable is selected in the Color section, the [score](http://eprints.fri.uni-lj.si/210/) is computed as follows.
 For each data instance, the method finds 10 nearest neighbors in the projected 2D space, that is, on the combination of attribute pairs.
 It then checks how many of them have the same color.
 The total score of the projection is then the average number of same-colored neighbors.